How will the Responsible Fishing Scheme benefit me as a skipper?

 How much will it cost?

 Vessel audit costs are still to be finalised against agreed audit methodology.
-The below table details our current expectations for each vessel category:
+The below table details the rates charged by our audit partners Acoura for each vessel category:

 |* This is an estimate subject to review once the scope of the surveillance audit is confirmed.
 To remain members of the scheme all vessels must pay for and pass this audit|

 Will there be an RFS Chain of Custody Standard?

 It is our intention to develop a Chain of Custody (CoC) Standard to ensure the providence and traceability of RFS certified products throughout the supply chain.
 We are working with the RFS Oversight Board and other key UK Supply Chain representatives and CoC experts to clarify what the UK Seafood Supply Chain needs from an RFS CoC and agree a development plan for 2017/18.

 What are the RFS Compliance Support Guides (CSG)?

 The CSGs are a set of guides that underpin the standards and will assist the skipper in understanding key areas that will need to be complied with to achieve RFS certification.
 The guides have been designed to reflect good industry practice and ensure compliance with relevant national and international legislation.